Last fact-checked: 26 February 2020

 Cash is accepted at all dental offices throughout Phuket, and most take debit and credit cards, as well as bank transfers.
 You can check the summary section of each clinic’s description on our website to see the specific payment methods for your chosen dentist.

 The Thai people are very helpful and are usually quick to offer assistance if required.
+Top dentists offer wheelchair assistance and help with transportation.

 Thailand is a friendly, beautiful country but it is not immune to dangers and annoyances that are inherent in any other country in the world.